danielmarkjohn/py-ms-phi2/README.md

-# Local GPT API Server
+# Local Microsoft PHI 2 API Server

 A Flask-based API server for running the DeepSeek-R1 language model locally with optimized performance.